omegamvc/php-library/docs/Validator.md

 Why use validator over `GUMP` validator.
 - Avoid typo when building validator rule.
 When using validator may accidentally typing wrong validate rule (typo).
 It make runtime error.
 - Autocomplete out of the box.
 Auto complete validator rule and maintainable rule.

+## License

+This project is open-source software licensed under the [GNU General Public License v3.0](LICENSE).